Well, this is a short post, just for completition’s sake.

 Here are the comparison photos -the before and after shots.

-The dust did improve the look of the tank, but I found the Vallejo wash to be more useful in this regard.
-It made the stark contrast on the lower hull and the fenders much better looking.
+The dust did improve the look of the tank… It made the stark contrast on the lower hull and the fenders much better looking.

-The pencil has a very light color, which is not necessarily realistic (it looks like the tank drove through a cement factory), and it does produce tide marks when used with a lot of water (problem with water-based products; the high surface tension drags the pigments on the side), and overall does not cover the area as smooth as an oil paint-based (home made) dust would do.
-It did make some very nice dust streaks on the vertical surfaces, though.
+The pencil has a very light color, and it does produce tide marks when used with a lot of water (problem with all water-based products; the high surface tension drags the pigments on the side), so there is definitely a learning curve there.
+Just keep adjusting it as it dries, and it should be OK.
+It did make some very nice dust streaks on the vertical surfaces.

 A little bit browner, darker color might be better for dust, but overall, not bad.